jincheng9/R-in-Action/part1/notes.md

 R.exe CMD BATCH filename.R
 Rscript.exe filename.R
 ```
-We need to specify the path of R.exe, Rscript.exe and the R file
+We need to specify the path of R.exe, Rscript.exe and the R file.
+In the Windows CMD prompt,
+the quote mark is not essential for the exe and R file.
 ```R
 D:\Program Files\R\R-3.0.3\bin>"R.exe" CMD BATCH C:\Users\NDSL3\Dropbox\GitHub\R
 -in-Action\part1\code\infant_age_weight.R